wanaaaa/Intro-To-Testing-HW/readme.md

 > ***Note:*** _This should be done independently._

-This lab will test your understanding of creating test cases and user stories.
+This assignment will test your understanding of creating test cases and user stories.
 You will choose your favorite app, and write at least three test cases to evaluate its features.
 There should be at least six conditionals per test case.
 Additionally, you will be writing user stories for each conditional.

 ## Exercise